Kequc/knex-stringcase/README.md

 - **Full TypeScript support** as of version 1.5.0.
 - Automatic conversion between **snake_case** and **camelCase** or custom formats.
-- Option to extend and modify conversion logic with custom functions.
+- Extend and modify conversion logic with custom functions.
 - Handles nested objects and subqueries.

 ---

 ## 📦 Installation

-To install the package:
+Use npm (or yarn, pnpm, etc.):

 ```bash
 npm i knex-stringcase